Quozul/old_quozul.github.io/_posts/2018-08-23-new-website.md

 #### Phones
 And of course, the website works on phones!
-(Yes that's an iPod but it works like a phone...)
+(Yes that's an iPod but it work like a phone...)
 <img src="/assets/posts/2018-08-24/phone.png" width="50%"/>